 HOWARD UNIVERSITY, WASHINGTON, DC

 The White House Correspondents’ Association scholarship prize is a one-time award of $7,000.
-This year’s recipients are three students from Howard University.
+This year’s recipients are two students from Howard University.

 THE DEBORAH ORIN SCHOLARSHIP